Skip to main content

 What we look for on your transcript

 To have a solid foundation for Bentley’s curriculum, you will have taken the following curriculum prior to your high school graduation: Four years of English, four years of Mathematics (including pre-calculus), three years of Lab Science, three years of History/Social Science and three years of a foreign language.
-Not having taken the curriculum above does not necessarily preclude you from admission.
-There are exceptions to these requirements.
-For example, although we like to see pre-calculus on your transcript, there are some majors at Bentley that do not require a pre-calculus foundation.
-We will also take into account what your school requires for graduation, particularly with the foreign language requirement.
+We will also consider what your school requires for graduation, particularly with the foreign language requirement.

 Application Status